AyrA/BinEdLegacy/README.md

 ## Usage

 This application has no command line arguments.
-Just run it as is from console or double click
+Just run it as is from console or double click the executable.

 Type `?` to get started.

+Statistics of an open file are shown in the window title at all times.
+See the `stat` command chapter below for details.

 ## Help